ylgrgyq/resilience-for-clojure/README.md

 # Resilience for Clojure

 A Clojure wrapper over the great library [_Resilience4j_](https://github.com/resilience4j/resilience4j) to provide fault tolerance to your service.
 Picked a lot of ideas from another great library [_diehard_](https://github.com/sunng87/diehard).
+Many thanks for both of them.

 ## Usage Examples